John Braithwaite (author): Death and family

 Col John Braithwaite was killed when the vessel "Baltick Merchant" was attacked and captured by a Franco-Spanish privateer (the "Biscaya") off the Scilly Isles.
 Braithwaite was murdered after the surrender.
-He was survived by his wife, Silvia (nee Cole), his elder daughter Caroline, who married Robert Armitage, his only son Major-General Sir John Braithwaite, 1st Baronet and a younger daughter, Sylvia.
+He was survived by his wife, Silvia (née Cole), his elder daughter Caroline, who married Robert Armitage, his only son Major-General Sir John Braithwaite, 1st Baronet and a younger daughter, Sylvia.
 The last is assumed to have been born after the death of Colonel Braithwaite.
 She married the poet Bonnell Thornton.
 Her mother remarried Reverend Thomas Winstanley and had a further son, Thomas, who died at 21.
 The elder Silvia died in 1799.

 A Captain Braithwaite is mentioned in the London Gazette as being appointed in 1749 to command the Peggy sloop, and again in 1761 as commanding the Shannon.
 However, this was Richard Braithwaite, a younger cousin.

 In February 1768, a John Braithwaite was removed from the post of secretary to the governor of Gibraltar; but it is certain this is not Col John Braithwaite.